Ai Accountant

 • Bulk file handling: support corporate files with hundreds of similar amounts.

 Consider a payment of ₹98,750 for INV-2024-5678.
-The bank shows “NEFT CR-RAJESH TRADING-INV5678-UTR AXIS24356789123456,” while your records say “Rajesh Trading Company Pvt Ltd.” Manual matching takes minutes, automated matching takes seconds.
+The bank shows "NEFT CR-RAJESH TRADING-INV5678-UTR AXIS24356789123456."
+Your records say "Rajesh Trading Company Pvt Ltd."

 Payment Gateway Reconciliation Across Multiple Providers

 Payment gateway reconciliation gets exponentially harder with many providers.
 You might use Razorpay for UPI and cards, PayU for international, Cashfree for payouts, and Paytm for specific segments.
-For market context, scan best payment gateways in India and this expert roundup on best payment gateways in India.

 There are three matching layers:

-• Order to payment: map your order ID to the gateway payment ID, handle retries and abandons.
+• Order to payment: map your order ID to the gateway payment ID.
+Handle retries and abandons.

 • Payment to settlement: tie payments to batched settlements net of fees and taxes.